Scalextrix/ELCC/sunfinder/README.md

 > sudo apt-get install python-requests

+sunviewer.py is also in Python 2.7 and needs 'numpy' and 'matplotlib' to be installed

+> sudo apt-get install python-numpy

+> sudo apt-get install python-matplotlib

 Otherwise all modules are standard.
-To use sunfinder.py
+To use sunfinder.py/sunviewer.py

 > git clone https://github.com/Scalextrix/ELCC